Cloudy1986/mark-mcleod-cv/README.md

 #### [Government Digital Service](https://www.gov.uk/government/organisations/government-digital-service) - [GOV.UK](https://www.gov.uk/) | **Senior Product Manager, Product Manager, Associate Product Manager** | Aug 2015 - Jan 2021

 - **Email Notifications product** - led a multi-disciplinary team to reduce both product and technical debt.
-Analysed the causes of technical and performance issues and made the necessary improvements to make the product robust.
+Analysed the causes of technical and performance issues and made improvements to make the product robust.
 Analysed the triggers that sent emails and made product improvements that reduced the volume of unnecessary emails sent out to users.
 - **Ask a question at the coronavirus press conference product** - built and launched a temporary service to collect and choose questions from the public for ministers and senior officials to answer at the daily coronavirus press conference.
 - **Content Data product** - built and iterated a new data product to help government publishers use data to inform their content decisions.
 Led a multi-disciplinary team from discovery through to releasing the public beta product [Content Data](https://insidegovuk.blog.gov.uk/2019/06/05/helping-content-designers-access-gov-uk-data-quickly-and-easily/).
 71% of 2,000 publishers and 79% of 182 government organisations were using the product.
 - **Content Publisher product** - supported a new Product Manager to build and release a private beta of a [new publishing tool](https://insidegovuk.blog.gov.uk/2019/04/23/building-and-testing-the-new-content-publisher/) to better meet the needs of government publishers.